 - A backdrop: As you’ll be teaching from home/different places abroad, you probably won’t have a professional background.
 You can pick up a portable background (decorative fabric/sheet that you can pin things to) or use posters to create one.

 Want even more in-depth info?
 Check out our Online Equipment guide

 3. Think about who you want to teach

-Now that you’re TEFL certified and you have the correct hardware for teaching English online, it’s time to decide what kind of students you’d like to teach.
-There are millions of people in the world looking to learn English, so you’ll be able to choose between quite a lot of different student profiles and if you want to keep your options open, you can completely skip this step.
+Now that you’re TEFL certified and you have the correct hardware for online teaching, it’s time to decide what type of students you’d like to teach.
+There are millions of people in the world looking to learn English, so you’ll be able to choose between quite a lot of different student profiles and, if you want to keep your options open, you can completely skip this step.
 We’d recommend choosing a preferred student profile though as it can help narrow down your job search.